-The GeMS Bioinformatics Group applies algorithmic, statistical, and mathematical techniques to solve problems of interest to microbial scientists.
+The DMC Bioinformatics Group applies algorithmic, statistical, and mathematical techniques to solve problems of interest to microbial scientists.
 The Bioinformatics Group provides a walk-in service for consultations and computational support, and a variety of training workshops.
 Investigators work with the GeMS Bioinformatics Group on (1) a collaborative basis and (2) a core service basis through the GCB Genomic Analysis Bioinformatics Shared Resource.
-For consultations on new or existing projects, please contact Olaf Mueller, PhD or Joshua Granek, PhD.
+For consultations on new or existing projects, please contact Joshua Granek, PhD.

 Joshua Granek, PhD